 - Addressing and dealing with a talent shortage

-Whether bad or good economic situation, proper talent is hard to get because talent is a combination of behaviours, skills, organizational fit, motivation, and passion.
+Whether bad or good economic situation, proper talent is hard to get because talent is a combination of behaviors, skills, organizational fit, motivation, and passion.
 That’s especially difficult to find if you have to hire fast.

 Let’s detail the three reasons for putting in place a succession plan.